-Beginning in the Summer 2023, CAIDP will welcome post-graduate and summer fellows to our offices in Washington, DC.
+Beginning in the Fall 2023, CAIDP will welcome post-graduate fellows to our offices in Washington, DC.
 Our Fellows will have the unique opportunity to participate in public interest litigation in support of Artificial Intelligence and Democratic Values.
 As we grow our program, we anticipate a robust docket that will include:

 If you are selected as a CAIDP Fellow, we will help you find funding from your law school or one of the many foundations that support public interest litigation.